|Share this article:|

 The tDBOutput(Vertica) component appears in the Job Designer.

-- To map the two components, right-click tDBInput(Vertica) and select Row > Main.
+- To map the two components, right-click the source component, select Row > Main and click the Target component to connect the source and target components.

 To run the ETL job, click Run or press F6.